The Best Hotels to Book in Naples, Italy

-The capital of Campania, birthplace of pizza and largest city in Southern Italy, Naples is without a doubt one of the most fascinating places in the country.
-As Italy’s third-largest city, it is packed full of ancient churches, staggeringly large catacombs – and Pompeii is just a 25-minute drive away.
-Get ready to soak up the Neapolitan culture while staying at one of these top hotels in Naples, all bookable with Culture Trip.
+The capital of Campania, birthplace of pizza and largest city in southern Italy, Naples is without a doubt one of the most fascinating places in the country.
+As the third-largest city in Italy, it is packed full of ancient churches and staggeringly large catacombs – plus Pompeii is just a 25-minute drive away.
+Get ready to soak up the city’s electric culture while staying at one of these top hotels in Naples, all bookable with Culture Trip.

 Seascapes and sensual spa treatments await at this luxurious thermal spa in Ischia, with glittering sea views right across to Naples.
 Everything at this spa resort is geared towards relaxation.
-Sink into the natural thermal waters that bubble straight up into Mezzatorre’s balneotherapy and feel your stress melt away.
+Sink into the natural thermal waters in the spa and feel your stress melt away.
 Complete your wellness journey with a soak in the sea pool, followed by a Turkish bath and a relaxing dinner at the poolside restaurant.

-Lovingly restored from its 18th-century origins, elegant Dante House boasts spacious rooms, handmade furnishings and beautifully frescoed ceilings.
-The team at this Naples hotel are especially proud of their city view balconies that provide excellent people-watching opportunities over historic Piazza Dante.
-Breakfast is kind of a big deal here, with local pastries brought in, pulpy orange juice freshly squeezed, homemade yoghurt and dried fruit.
+Lovingly restored from its 18th-century origins, elegant Dante House has spacious rooms, handmade furnishings and beautifully frescoed ceilings.
+The team at this Naples hotel are especially proud of their city-view balconies that provide excellent people-watching opportunities over historic Piazza Dante.
+Breakfast is kind of a big deal here, with local pastries brought in, pulpy orange juice freshly squeezed, home-made yoghurt and dried fruit.

-Treat yourself to a swish place to stay in the heart of Naples at this regal, 13th-century residence in the heart of Naples.
-The decor is exquisite with upscale modernity combined with a nostalgic nod to the aristocratic, 800-year history.
+Treat yourself to a swish place to stay in the heart of Naples at this regal, 13th-century residence.
+The decor is exquisite with upscale modernity combined with a nostalgic nod to its aristocratic, 800-year history.
 Expect arched doorways alongside stylish, all-white decor and furnished terraces.
 The Italian breakfast buffet is pretty generous, though the best way to start your day is coffee and pastries in the low-key hotel garden.